databricks-industry-solutions/smart-claims/README.md

 <img src="./resource/images/medallion_architecture_dlt.png" width="60%" height="60%">
 * Using DLT for ETL helps simplify and operationalize the pipeline with its support for autoloader, data quality via constraints, efficient auto-scaling for streaming workloads, resiliency via restart on faillure, execution of administrative operations among others.

 ___

 # Insight visualization using Dashboards
 <img src="./resource/images/summary_dashboard.png" width="60%" height="60%">

 * A 'Claims Summary' dashboard gives a birds eye view to overall business operations
-* A per claim 'Investigation' dashboard gives additional where a claims officer picks a claim# and can drill into its various facets
+* A per claim 'Investigation' dashboard gives additional where a claims officer picks a claim number and can drill into its various facets

 ___